Charging for remediation work

 There are some very limited circumstances when we may consider charging leaseholders for these types of work.
 These are:

 Where a building is under 11 metres or less than five storeys tall.
-This is because buildings of this height are viewed by the government as low risk.
+This is because the government views buildings of this height as low risk.
 This means that, in line with the guidance in the Building Safety Act, it is more likely that any safety issues discovered on inspection can be safely managed by installing less costly measures such as sprinklers or a different fire alarm system, rather than undertaking complicated remediation works.

 Where the leaseholders are also the freeholders of the building (this happens when leaseholders have taken over the ownership of the freehold and management of their building), and L&Q is a leaseholder or the managing agent.